jakegrabowski/llm_engineering/week2/community-contributions/smoses/bd_evals/docs/troubleshooting.md

 **Verified error:** Missing `BD_API_BASE_URL` produces exit code 3 with message:
 `Error: BD_API_BASE_URL environment variable not set.`

+If `bd_api` fails with `No module named 'httpx'`, reinstall this package in the same Python environment with `python3.12 -m pip install -e ".[dev]"`. `httpx` is a declared runtime dependency.

 ## Rerank Falls Back to Standard